 Twitch.
 Every gamer’s home from home developed on Ruby on Rails would be the best example here.

 Yellow pages (the Internet Yellow Pages).
-It’s a business directory that lists their contact details, and the biggest website run by IT&T.
+It’s a business directory that lists the contact details of companies.

 Zendesk, UserVoice, and Github are some of the most popular and widely-used solutions that chose RoR for their development and did not substitute it as they scaled.
 Time has proven them to remain secure, well-performing, and reliable.